-Not long after the outbreak of war, New Zealand responded, sending many of its divisions, such as the NZEF, to France, and later Turkey and Belgium.
+Not long after the outbreak of war, New Zealand responded, sending many soldiers, of the NZEF, to Turkey and later, France and Belgium.
 Edith, wanting to help as many as she could, managed to get herself on a boat with 50 other Kiwi's and a number of Australian nurses, bound for Egypt.
 Edith had no idea what she was sailing toward.

 With the famous pyramids in the background, Edith and her fellow Sisters saved the lives of many soldiers.
 The disastrous Gallipoli campaign saw many transported to Egypt with horrible injuries, which Edith treated in nothing more than a tent.

-Without antibiotics or advanced tools, Sisters in the First World War had to rely on the most basic of equipment to save lives.
-Tweezers pulled bullets out of skin, scalpels cut away rotting skin, and saws amputated trench feet.
-With the bare essentials, these Sisters saved thousands of lives.
+Without antibiotics or advanced tools, Doctors in the First World War had to rely on the most basic of equipment to save lives.
+Tweezers pulled bullets out of skin, scalpels cut away rotting skin and saws amputated limbs.
+With the bare essentials, these Doctors saved thousands of lives.